pl3onasm/Functional-programming/thompson/README.md

 # The Craft of Functional Programming

-This repository contains my exercises and solutions from *The Craft of Functional Programming* by Simon Thompson.
+This folder contains my exercises and solutions from *The Craft of Functional Programming* by Simon Thompson.

 ## Setup